 We Jews think of ourselves as rational people, so why does such a seemingly irrational belief still have a hold on us?
 Sigmund Freud suggested that, “Whoever possesses something valuable and fragile is afraid of the envy of others, [and] projects onto them the envy he would have felt in their place.”
 One who fears the loss of his or her life force (and Jews are certainly in that group) may worry that another is trying to steal it.

 Today, belief in the evil eye is very low—according to the Pew Research Center, only about 16% of Americans take the idea to heart.
 Still, the use of protective amulets and talismans, the utterance of protective expressions, and sales of hamsas, perhaps accompanied by a red “kabbalah” string (khutt hashani), do not seem to be decreasing.
 According to the Sefer Hasidim, “One should not believe in superstitions, but it is best to be heedful of them.”
 Or as your grandmother used to say, “It can’t hurt.”

 MCJC Board Meeting

-The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
-The January meeting will take place on Tuesday, the 18th.
-If you wish to attend part of the meetings, please contact board member Susan Tubbesing at 962-0565, or firstname.lastname@example.org, and efforts will be made to patch you in.
+The MCJC board meets monthly on Zoom.
+The January meeting will take place on Tuesday, the 17th , at 5:30 PM.
+If you wish to attend part of the meeting, please contact board member Susan Tubbesing at (707) 962-0565, or email@example.com, and she will give you the address.

 Newsletter Thank You